 Obtaining FDA approval involves the submission, among other information, of the results of preclinical and clinical studies on the product, and requires substantial time, effort and financial resources.
 Before approval of an NDA or BLA, the FDA will also perform prelicensing inspections of our facility and our contract manufacturers, suppliers and fill/finish providers facilities to determine compliance with cGMP.
-For example, as part of the FDA Complete Review Letter received for ZEVALIN in May 2001, the FDA indicated that it will establish an independent schedule for pre-approval inspection of our ZEVALIN radioisotope supplier and fill/finish provider.
 Our failure or the failure of our partners, contract manufacturers or suppliers, in particular our radioisotope supplier or fill/finish provider, to meet FDA requirements would delay or preclude our ability to sell ZEVALIN which would harm our business.